Page Reviewed / Updated - May 2014

 The EISEP program is designed for low income seniors who do not qualify for Medicaid.
 In addition, program participants must need assistance with their activities of daily, be aged 60 or older and live in their homes.
 However, their care requirements cannot be severe that the cost of caring for them exceeds the cost to do so in a nursing home.
 Individuals with early-stage Alzheimer's might be eligible but those in the later stages of the disease may require too much care.

 The financial requirements are unpublished and likely vary from one county to the next.
-Most individuals have income levels near the Federal Poverty Line which for 2013 is 11,170 for an individual or $15,130 for a married couple.
+Most individuals have income levels near or within 150% of the Federal Poverty Line which for 2014 is less than $17,505 for an individual or $23,595 for a married couple.

 While this program is available throughout the state of New York, it is administered locally by the Area Agencies on Aging.
 Waitlists may exist in certain geographic areas.
-To apply for the EISEP program or to inquire about local waitlists, one should contact their Area Agency on Aging
+To apply for the EISEP program or to inquire about local waitlists, one should contact their Area Agency on Aging.